- Term Break Housing

 - The Intercooperative Council offers housing that is less expensive because residents share the work necessary to run the houses.

-- The Ecumenical Center and International Residence offers the opportunity to live and interact with students and scholars from many different cultural, national, racial, and religious backgrounds who have chosen ECIR because they want to learn from each other.
+- The International House Ann Arbor offers the opportunity to live and interact with students and scholars from many different cultural, national, racial, and religious backgrounds who have chosen IHAA because they want to learn from each other.

 - Ann Arbor Craigslist (commercial site)